 The divided responses reinforce the notion that working from home is a different experience for everyone and productivity levels are impacted by how people feel.
 Steelcase researchers found a distinct correlation between people’s satisfaction with their work-from-home situation and their engagement, as well as productivity.
 Both engagement and productivity drop in all countries when people aren’t satisfied, and it usually declines further when people have to work from home more frequently.

 All 10 countries report drops in engagement and productivity when people are dissatisfied with their work-from-home experience.
 In most cases, engagement and productivity drop more significantly when work-from-home frequency increases.

 The level of dissatisfaction with working from home may explain the seemingly contradictory messages that the experience is both better and worse for engagement and productivity.
 On average, 41% of workers globally are not satisfied with their situation, which means they are more likely to experience drops in both areas.

 There are a variety of factors that influence whether people feel productive and satisfied working from home.
-For example, Steelcase researchers find that, when working from home, common office furnishings, specifically an ergonomic chair, actually help increase productivity — but only 24% of individual contributors in the US have one.
+For example, Steelcase researchers find that, when working from home, common office furnishings, specifically an ergonomic chair, actually help increase productivity.
 This look at the role of furniture and productivity suggests that physical discomfort can be a distraction, taking its toll on people’s ability to focus.
 The bottom line: it is important people have a place that is distraction-free, where they can focus, regardless of whether they are at home or the office.